Zentsūji, Kagawa: Economy

 The economy of Zentsūji is primarily food-related.
 Farmers of the Zentsūji region found a way to grow cubic watermelons, by growing the fruits in glass boxes and letting them naturally assume the shape of the receptacle.
 The square shape is designed to make the melons easier to stack and store, but the square watermelons are often more than double the price of normal ones.
 Pyramid shaped watermelons have also been developed.

 Education

-Zentsūji has eight public elementary schools and two public middle schools operated by the city government, and one public high schools operated by the Kagawa Prefectural Board of Education.There is also one private high school.
+Zentsūji has eight public elementary schools and two public middle schools operated by the city government, and one public high school operated by the Kagawa Prefectural Board of Education.
+There is also one private high school.
 Zentsūji is also home to Shikoku Gakuin University.